 This guide has been deprecated and is no longer being maintained.

 WinSCP is a free, open source file transfer program written for Microsoft Windows.
 It implements several file transfer protocols, most notably SFTP via SSH.
 This tool allows you to securely transfer files to and from your Linode using an encrypted channel, avoiding the security problems and usability issues inherent in traditional FTP client/server systems.
 WinSCP sends both your login credentials and file transfers over the network securely encrypted, while standard FTP clients send this information as plaintext.

-You’ll need to make sure your VPS is running an SSH daemon (all Linodes run an OpenSSH server by default), and that you have a user account on the server before following these instructions.
-You may wish to verify that you can log into your VPS via SSH using a tool like the PuTTY SSH client before continuing.
+You’ll need to make sure your Linode is running an SSH daemon (all Linodes run an OpenSSH server by default), and that you have a user account on the server before following these instructions.
+You may wish to verify that you can log into your Linode via SSH using a tool like the PuTTY SSH client before continuing.

 Obtaining and Installing WinSCP

 You can obtain the software from the WinSCP download page.
 Click the link for “Installation package” and save the file to your desktop.
 After downloading the installer, double-click its icon to launch it.
 You will be presented with the WinSCP setup wizard; please click “Next” to continue.

 You’ll be prompted to accept the license agreement for WinSCP (GPL v2 licensed as of this writing).
 There may be additional license agreements included as well, depending on whether the installer includes support for installing third party applications.
 Should you be asked if you would like to install any such third party applications alongside WinSCP, you are not required to do so to use WinSCP.
 Read the displayed license(s), and click “Next” if you agree to the terms presented.

 When presented with the option to perform a typical or custom installation, most users will choose the default selection (typical).
 Click “Next” to continue.